 How many years is the investment planned for?
 How long does EGGER want to operate in Biskupiec?

 At EGGER, we are forward-thinking.
-The factory in Biskupiec will be a key factory in this part of Europe.
+The factory in Biskupiec is a key factory in this part of Europe.
 Therefore, it is a long-term investment planned for several next generations.

-Will the company be registered in Biskupiec and will it pay taxes here?
+Is the company registered in Biskupiec and pay taxes here?

 Yes, EGGER is a fully registered company in Biskupiec and the local taxes will be paid in Biskupiec, as it is regulated in the polish law.